nicolashahn/nicolashahn.github.io/_posts/unpublished/2019-04-28-program-in-python-go-rust.md

 [diffimg-rs](https://github.com/nicolashahn/diffimg-rs):

-- __Type System__: I was comfortable with the more basic static type system of Go by now, but Rust's is significantly more powerful and complicated.
+- __Type System__: I was comfortable with the more basic static type system of Go by now, but Rust's is significantly more powerful (and complicated).
 Generic types, enumerated types, traits, reference types, lifetimes are all additional concepts that I had to learn on top of Go's much simpler interfaces and structs.
 Additionally, Rust uses its type system to implement features that other languages don't use the type system for (example: the [Result](https://doc.rust-lang.org/std/result/) type, which I'll talk about soon).
 Luckily, the compiler/linter is extremely helpful in telling you what you're doing wrong, and often even tells you exactly how to fix it.
-I've spent significantly more time than I did learning Go's type system and I'm still not comfortable with all the features yet.
+Despite this, I've spent significantly more time than I did learning Go's type system and I'm still not comfortable with all the features yet.
   - There was one place where because of the type system, the implementation of the imaging library I was using [would have led to an uncomfortable amount of code repetition.](https://github.com/nicolashahn/diffimg-rs/blob/e9dd3f0331b3e32d2f62241b4d576d1da3d3cd42/src/lib.rs#L105)